 How to Get a Job as a Customer Service Representative

-Interview Questions Submitted by Real Customer Service Representatives
+Interview Questions Submitted by Real Customer Services Representatives

 "Tell me about a time when you had a difficult customer and how you handled it?" - Progressive Corporation Customer Service Representative Candidate (Phoenix, AZ)